Psychological victims of modern societal movements

 1. Feminism vs. men

-The rise of feminism and so-called liberation of women during the 1960s and its continued evolution through to the present day has generally been considered a positive outcome for both sexes - female and male.
-However, a recent podcast by psychologist Hannah Spier has caused the present writer - a male - to question this as a generalization, though there had been lingering doubts prior.
-Within the podcast concerns are raised that feminism has altered the psychological makeup of women and, with that, resulted in negative outcomes which are under-reported or ignored.
+Misogyny is a problem, and women have suffered from it since time immemorial.
+For example, the inherent misogyny of Islamic ideology, as outlined in the Qur'an, where women are considered less than men, and subservient / slaves to them; within Christianity and other belief systems where women are excluded from positions of leadership; and across all elements of society from workforce to playground reveal the problems facing modern society.
+The rise of feminism and liberation of women during the 1960s and its continued evolution through to the present day has therefore been considered a positive for both sexes - female and male.
+The present writer long believed this to be so.
+However, a recent podcast video by psychologist Hannah Spier has questioned this general, non-critical assessment, with concerns raised that some elements of feminism have altered the psychological makeup of women and, with that, resulted in negative outcomes which are under-reported or ignored (Spier 2026).
 As Spier states in an introduction to the video:

 Why women are struggling - How feminism changed women's psychological makeup, Hannah Spier MD, 8 May 2026, YouTube, duration: 20.38 minutes.
 [Not AI]